Q1ngS0ng/Money-Is-All-You-Need/README.md

 If you have ideas, you should obtain enough money to realize them.

-If you have problems, you should spend more money to solve them.
+If you have problems, you should spend more money solving them.

-If you realized the idea, you should pay super money to apply them.
+If you realized ideas, you should pay super money for turning them into applications.

 So, ALL YOU NEED IS MONEY.